TahBlaise36/react-weather-dashboard/README.md

 ## Description

 This project is a software that helps users get the weather informations about any city the search for.
-Users are also able save their favorite cities so they can get the details back about that city without having to search manuly.
+Users are also able save their favorite cities so they can get the weather details back about that city without having to search manualy.

 ## Table of Contents